Geospatial Analytics Definition

 What is Geospatial Imagery Analytics?

-Geospatial imagery analytics provides video and image data of the earth.
+Geospatial imagery analytics provides video and image data of the earth - also referred to as earth analytics.
 Companies in many sectors use the data to determine future risk and contingency plans.

 Geospatial imagery analytics uses data collected from satellite images.
 The geo-referenced images are then presented as raster and vector images.
 Raster images are individual pixels of color, also known as bitmaps.
 Vector images are graphics comprised of mathematical formulas and can be infinitely scaled.